newchuyalong/libgdx-learning/Profiling.md

 Note that you need to add up all calls to all existing GL instances.

+You might also implement something like view frustum culling to render only those things that are visible on the screen.
+The `GLProfiler.drawCalls` field will show the results of these kind of optimizations.

 In order to reset those numbers once you have read and displayed them (probably once per frame), you have to call the `GLProfiler.reset()` method, like this:

     ((GL20Profiler)Gdx.gl).reset();